AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ###### Fortified Form [Origin Talent]{.ability-head} {.u}
 **Type:** Potent (Acquired or Innate)

-**Effect:** You gain a 20% chance to negate critical hits or sneak attacks and other precision damage (so damage is rolled normally instead).
+**Effect:** You gain a [20×level]% chance to negate critical hits or sneak attacks and other precision damage (so damage is rolled normally instead).
 This does not stack with armor with the fortification special ability or any other similar effects.
-This talent can be selected up to 5 times, increasing the chance to negate critical hits or sneak attacks by an additional 20% for every additional time it is taken (to a maximum of 100%).
+This talent can be selected up to 5 times.
 :::::

 ::::: {.ability}
 ###### Gift Of Fortune [Origin Talent]{.ability-head} {.u}
-**Type:** Potent (Essence)
+**Type:** Potent (Acquired, Essence or Innate)

 **Effect:** You gain a +1 origin bonus to all saving throws.
 :::::